 Pursuant to the AFEP-MEDEF Code, the Board of Directors must review the status of independent directors every year.
-At its meeting of February 11, 2019, the COFACE SA Board of Directors reviewed the situation of each director with respect to the criteria recommended in the AFEP-MEDEF Code and the analysis of the Corporate Governance High Committee, (HCGE) in the AFEP-MEDEF Code application guide revised in December 2016.
+At its meeting of February 11, 2019, the COFACE SA Board of Directors reviewed the situation of each director with respect to the criteria recommended in the AFEP-MEDEF Code and the analysis of the Corporate Governance High Committee, (HCGE) in the AFEP-MEDEF Code application guide revised in December 2018.

-In order to evaluate the independence of directors and in the absence of any other dependency criteria, Coface attaches particular importance to any business relationship with a company in which the directors hold senior management positions.
+In order to evaluate the independence of directors and in the absence of any other dependence criteria, Coface attaches particular importance to any business relationship with a company in which the directors hold senior management positions.

 In the event of the existence of any such relationship, Coface assesses any impact it could have on the independent judgement of the director.
 In order to do this, Coface analyses a body of evidence and parameters, including in particular the nature of the activity, the place of credit insurance in the strategy of the Company, the importance of the contract with regard to the Company's turnover and the existence of an alternative offering at comparable conditions on the market.
 Comparable criteria are applied for relationships in which there is a contract for the supply of goods or services.
+The independence of directors was assessed at the Board of Directors' meeting on December 17, 2019.